Richard Burton: Health problems

-Burton was an alcoholic most of his adult life.
+Burton was a heavy smoker.
+In a December 1977 interview with Sir Ludovic Kennedy, Burton said he was smoking 60–100 cigarettes per day.
+According to his younger brother, as stated in Graham Jenkins's 1988 book Richard Burton: My Brother, he smoked at least 100 cigarettes a day.
+After his father died from a cerebral haemorrhage in March 1957, Burton declined to attend his funeral.
+Burton was also an alcoholic most of his adult life.
 According to biographer Robert Sellers, "At the height of his boozing in the mid-70s he was knocking back three to four bottles of hard liquor a day."

 After nearly drinking himself to death during the shooting of The Klansman (1974), Burton dried out at Saint John's Health Center in Santa Monica, California.
 Burton was allegedly inebriated while making the movie, and many of his scenes had to be filmed with him sitting or lying down due to his inability to stand upright.
 In some scenes, he appears to slur his words or speak incoherently.
 Burton later said that he could not remember making the film.
-Co-star O. J. Simpson said "There would be times when he couldn’t move".
+Co-star O. J. Simpson said "There would be times when he couldn't move".

 According to his diaries, Burton used Antabuse to try to stop his excessive consumption of alcohol, which he blamed for wrecking his marriage to Taylor.
 Burton himself said of the time leading up to his near loss of life, "I was fairly sloshed for five years.
 I was up there with John Barrymore and Robert Newton.
 The ghosts of them were looking over my shoulder."
 He said that he turned to the bottle for solace "to burn up the flatness, the stale, empty, dull deadness that one feels when one goes offstage".
 The 1988 biography by Melvyn Bragg provides a detailed description of the many health issues that plagued Burton throughout his life.
-In his youth, Burton was known for being exceptionally strong and athletic.
+In his youth, Burton had been known for being exceptionally strong and athletic.

-By the age of 41, he had declined so far in health that by his own admission his arms were thin and weak.
+By the age of 41, he had declined so far in health that by his own admission, his arms were thin and weak.
 He suffered from bursitis, possibly aggravated by faulty treatment, arthritis, dermatitis, cirrhosis of the liver, and kidney disease, as well as developing, by his mid-forties, a pronounced limp.
 How much of this was due to his intake of alcohol is impossible to ascertain, according to Bragg, because of Burton's reluctance to be treated for alcoholism.
 In 1974, Burton spent six weeks in a clinic to recuperate from a period during which he had drunk three bottles of vodka a day.
-He was also a chain smoker, with an intake of between three and five packs a day for most of his adult life.
 Health issues continued to plague him until his death.